The School Synthetic-Turf Wars

 Artificial turf first entered the national spotlight in 1966, when it was installed at the Astrodome, then the brand-new home of Major League Baseball’s Houston Astros.
 Versions of that original AstroTurf surface soon spread throughout professional baseball, until about a third of the 30 MLB teams played on artificial surfaces.
 By the time natural grass returned to favor in baseball during the 1990s and 2000s due to pushback from players, synthetic turf had spread to football fields and soccer pitches—not only at the professional level but also in youth and college sports.
 The fields were expensive to install but could be cheaper to maintain than natural grass if managed properly.
 As children played more and more sports and fields were forced to withstand more and more wear, towns saw artificial turf as a sensible investment.

 Researchers have examined numerous potential dangers of synthetic turf, from increased concussion risk to overheating in the summer to spikes in ACL tears and staph infections.
-But the concern that has garnered the most attention is the unproven but nevertheless alarming link between crumb rubber infill—the granular used-tire material that serves as cushioning on synthetic turf—and cancer.
+But the concern that has garnered the most attention is the unproven but nevertheless alarming link between crumb-rubber infill—the granular used-tire material that serves as cushioning on synthetic turf—and cancer.

 Crumb rubber emerged in the early 2000s as a softer, bouncier alternative to previous generations of artificial turf, while serving as a convenient way for the tire industry to dispose of waste material.
 Soon, it was a regular part of not only turf fields but also playgrounds across the country.